-Much like the hand blender, the air fryer, the meat thermometer, and the spiralizer, a potato masher might seem like one of those rather frivolous kitchen tools until the first time you use it.
-Then you mash a potato or ten using this humble device only to realize that you, too, can make majestic mashed potatoes.
-Or heavenly hummus.
-Or blissful bean patties.
+A potato masher might seem like one of those rather insignificant kitchen tools until the first time you use it.
+You mash a potato with this seemingly frivolous device only to realize that you, too, can make visually appetizing mashed potatoes—maybe even heavenly hummus or blissful bean patties.
 And we’ll stop there, because the words “blissful” and “bean” have little business together, while a potato masher has lots of business being in your kitchen.

-Also, considering you can get a decent potato masher for about the same price as one fancy cup of coffee, there’s little excuse not to buy one of these for yourself or as a kitchen gift.
+Additionally, considering you can get a decent potato masher for around the same price as one fancy cup of coffee, there’s little excuse not to buy one of these for yourself or as a kitchen gift.
 Here are options ranging from the low budget range all the way to the decidedly fancy.
 Like for a potato masher, anyway.

 Best Potato Masher Overall: OXO Stainless Steel Good Grips Potato Masher

-I have used one of these mashers for well over a decade and it remains in perfect condition even after smashing thousands of potatoes into, well, mashed potatoes.
-It works well on sweet potatoes, beans, cooked vegetables, and more, and most foodstuffs rinse right off with hot water and the lightest work with a soapy sponge, saving time, and space in the dishwasher.
+I have used one of these mashers for well over a decade, and it remains in perfect condition even after smashing thousands of potatoes.
+It works well on sweet potatoes, beans, cooked vegetables, and more.
+Most foodstuffs rinse right off with hot water and the lightest work with a soapy sponge, saving you time and space in the dishwasher.

 Best Potato Masher for Nonstick Pots and Pans: Zulay Silicone Coated Potato Masher

-Nonstick pots and pans are great for easy flipping of omelets and chops, stir frying veggies and chicken, and wiping clean later, but they get scratched up easily, too, and can be quickly ruined once scratched badly.
-The thin but durable coating of silicone over the stainless steel zigzags of this masher let you smash away even within a nonstick coated pan or pot without ruining the easy release and easy cleanup qualities you love.
+Nonstick pots and pans are great for easy flipping of omelets and chops, stir-frying veggies and chicken, and wiping clean later, but they get scratched up easily and can be quickly ruined once scratched badly.
+The thin but durable coating of silicone over the stainless steel of this masher lets you smash away even within a nonstick coated pan or pot without ruining the easy release and easy cleanup qualities you love.

 Best Versatile Potato Ricer: Tundras Stainless Steel Potato Ricer